otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 };
 ```

-To get an institution, use `prisma.institution.findUnique`.
+To get an institution, use the `prisma.institution.findUnique` function.

 ```js
 const getInstitution = async (req, res) => {